 - Reviewing the policies in the neighbourhood plan

 - Advising on whether it is considered that the plan meets the basic conditions as set out in legislation

-- Further support is offered to communities through the government Supporting Communities in Neighbourhood Planning Programme.
-Communities can apply for technical support and grant funding (grants of up to £15,000 are available per community group).
-My Community provides more information.
+- Further support is offered to communities through the government Neighbourhood Planning Support Programme.
+Communities can apply for technical support and grant funding (grants of up to £17,000 are available per community group).
+The neighbourhood planned support website provides more information.

 - Planning Aid England works directly with neighbourhood planning groups to provide support, advice and professional input to the plans being prepared by those communities.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.